LoveDuckie/blog-tool/README.md

 ## Exporters

-An "Exporter" is a Python type responsible for "rendering" or "producing" file in another format from Markdown source, such as HTMl or PDF.
+An "Exporter" is a Python type responsible for "rendering" or "producing" file in another format from Markdown source, such as HTML or PDF.

 - **PDF**
   - Render a PDF document form a Markdown source file.
 The rendered output is customizable with various parameters.